Understanding git stash

 Technical Overview:

-• Stashed changes are local to your Git repository and are not included in a git push.
+git stashis ideal for quickly switching contexts without committing incomplete work.- Stashed changes are local to your Git repository and are not included in a

 This command is particularly useful for managing workflow disruptions without committing half-done work.